 The plan for communication and coordination should cover the sequencing of resolution funding actions to be taken prior to resolution, upon entry into resolution and during resolution by the relevant home and host authorities.
 The plan should include key factors for consideration for different funding strategies.
-For example, if the resolution funding plan envisages the provision of liquidity solely by the home authority, the CMG authorities should consider how the firm's assets in different jurisdictions could be mobilised to act as collateral for the home authority's temporary public sector backstop facility.
+For example, if the resolution funding plan envisages the provision of liquidity solely by the home authority, the CMG authorities should consider how to address impediments to the mobilisation of the firm's assets in different jurisdictions to act as collateral for the home authority's temporary public sector backstop facility.
 Alternatively, where the use of a temporary public sector backstop funding mechanism in a host jurisdiction is envisaged in the resolution funding plan (e.g. to provide funding to a local entity), a clear process for coordination between home and host authorities should be established.
-If the provision of temporary public sector backstop funding by both home and host authorities is envisaged, the CMG authorities should consider how collateral located in a host jurisdiction could be used to access the home authority's temporary public sector backstop funding mechanism (and vice versa), and consider options to align the location of assets available to act as collateral for temporary backstop facilities with the location of material operating entities.
+If the provision of temporary public sector backstop funding by both home and host authorities is envisaged, the CMG authorities should consider how to address impediments to the mobilisation of collateral located in a host jurisdiction to access the home authority's temporary public sector backstop funding mechanism (and vice versa), and consider options to align the location of assets available to act as collateral for temporary backstop facilities with the location of material operating entities.
 If there are significant intra-group funding dependencies between home and host jurisdictions in the firm's funding model, the CMG authorities should take into account any constraints on the cross-border mobility of temporary public sector backstop funding provided by home or host authorities.